sorabhgandhi01/Interactive-Memory-Utility/README.md

 	The supported used commands include:

-	Note :- The commands allocate, read, write, invert, wpattern and verify pattern take hexadecimal inputs for the block_size and data fields.
+	Note :- All the input and output data to the utility command should be in hexadecimal format

-	allocate [N block size] - This command is used to dynamically allocate memory according to the user entered number of blocks.
+	allocate [N blocks] - This command is used to dynamically allocate memory according to the user entered number of blocks.

 	free - Frees the dynamically allocated memory.